Second Life Tech Warfare Guide

 AFTER you have played your first game, then ask questions.

 The following are tips for beginners.
-Simply follow these them, and your play will immediately beat any other beginner or even intermediate players.
+Simply follow them, and your play will immediately beat any other beginner or even intermediate players.

 If you are a beginner and in a team play, the following strategies will maximize your play for the team's chance of winning.
 You can pick one of the following and stick to it in the beginning 2 minutes of the game.